How to Get a Ferry from Vancouver to Victoria: Prices + 2025 Schedules

 A family of four plus a vehicle comes to $119.35 for the Tsawwassen ferry to Victoria.

-Prices change constantly, and we’re expecting another bump in 2024 – for the latest Vancouver Victoria ferry prices you can download this BC Ferries fare pdf.
+The Victoria ferry cost changes constantly, and we’re expecting another bump in 2025 – for the latest Vancouver Victoria ferry prices you can download this BC Ferries fare pdf.

 Vancouver to Victoria Ferry Schedule